yurivwarmerdam/GunExperiment/README.md

 # Gun Experiment
 This is my experiment with a worm shooter written in Godot.

-For now most assets are grabbed from kenney.nl (and some may well stay that way)
+For now most assets are grabbed from www.kenney.nl (and some may well stay that way)

 Some sources I've used, or are planning on using: https://www.youtube.com/watch?v=SZ8qmi_0Y58